Garage door opener: The electric opener

 The entire assembly hangs above the garage door.
 The power unit hangs from the ceiling and is located towards the rear of the garage.
 The end of the track on the opposite end of the power unit attaches to a header bracket that is attached to the header wall above the garage door.
 The powerhead is usually supported by punched angle iron.

 Recently another type of opener, known as the jackshaft opener, has become more popular.
 This style of opener was used frequently on commercial doors but in recent years has been adapted for residential use.
 This style of opener consists of a motor that attaches to the side of the torsion rod and moves the door up and down by simply spinning the rod.
 These openers need a few extra components to function safely for residential use.
 These include a cable tension monitor, to detect when a cable is broken, and a separate locking mechanism to lock the door when it is fully closed.
 These have the advantage that they free up ceiling space that an ordinary opener and rail would occupy.
 These also have the disadvantage that the door must have a torsion rod to attach the motor to.

 Types

-There are five types of garage door openers:
+There are six types of garage door openers: